krazerxz/defective-circuit-board-kata-ruby/README.md

 # Defective Circuit Board Ruby Kata

-I've converted the 'Defective Circuit Board Puzzle' from [ datagenics ]( http://datagenetics.com/blog/january32016/index.html ) into a Ruby kata.
-The text below is directly from the datagenics site, I couldn't have put it better myself:
+I've converted the 'Defective Circuit Board Puzzle' from [ datagenetics ]( http://datagenetics.com/blog/january32016/index.html ) into a Ruby kata.
+The text below is directly from the datagenetics site, I couldn't have put it better myself:

 > Let’s imagine that I have ten old computer circuit boards.
 Eight are in perfect condition, and two are defective.
 > I want to determine which are the two defective boards, and the only tool I have is an antiquated testing machine.
 To use the machine, I have to insert exactly three circuit boards, then push a test button.
 The test machine always gives a result and identifies a 'defective' board.
 Knowing what I do about the peculiarities of this test machine, here’s what could happen: